 The quickstart to get up and running with PowerShell in Azure Stack walks you through the steps needed to install Azure PowerShell and connect to your Azure Stack installation.

-An Azure Stack installation connected to Azure Active Directory with a subscription you can access.
+You need an Azure Stack installation connected to Azure Active Directory with a subscription you can access.
 If you don't have an Azure Stack installation, you can use these instructions to set up an Azure Stack Development Kit.

 Connect to Azure Stack using code